ansys/pytwin/doc/source/api/evaluate/index.rst

 Evaluate
 ========

-Evaluate class is an example of higher level abstraction implementation to facilitate the manipulation and execution of Twin Runtimes through TwinModel.
+Evaluate module is an example of higher level abstraction implementation to facilitate the manipulation and execution of Twin Runtimes through TwinModel.

-.. currentmodule:: pytwin.evaluate
+.. currentmodule:: pytwin

 .. autosummary::
    :toctree: _autosummary